eberban/eberban/books/refgram/src/logic/transformations.md

 > `ze eberban` will refer to the latest `eberban` instance, while `zei ban` will
 > refer to the latest compound containing `ban`, for exemple `eberban`.

-Which one is the __latest instance__ is determined by word order in the text, and using a predicate defined using this word doesn't make it the __latest__ again.
+Which one is the __latest instance__ is determined by word order in the text.
+Only instances in the speaker's own text count: using a defined word does not expose the instances inside its definition.
 Thus in

 _on gia mian bjan a __mian__ bure a gia dona ze mian_,

-_ze mian_ refers to the __mian__ in bold in the __a__ sentence, and not the __mian__ in __gia__'s definition.
+_ze mian_ refers to the __mian__ in bold in the __a__ sentence, and not the __mian__ in __gia__'s definition, while in _on gia mian bjan a gia dona ze mian_ there is no instance of __mian__ to refer to.

-However if the last instance of the word is indeed in a definition (or in some predicate that can be used multiple times), then __ze__ refers to the last time it has been used.
-Thus in

-_on gia __mian__ bjan a gia dona ze mian_,

-_ze mian_ refers to the __mian__ inside __gia__'s definition, which is last
-used in the __a__ sentence.
-The text can thus be translated as "A beautiful cat which likes itself".
+What the reference means depends on where the instance sits in the text:

+- If the instance is reachable from the text through conjunctions and existentials only (chaining, sharing bindings, __vi__, __pe__, successive __a__ sentences), the reference is the __same variable__: the existential introduced by the instance now spans the rest of the text, as in the example above.
+- If the instance sits under a __bi__ negation, the reference is the __description__ the negated scope gave it, and nothing satisfies it when the negation holds.
+In _a mi bi bure meon a ze meon skan_, _ze meon_ means "an apple that I eat", and since there is none, the second sentence is false.
+- If the instance sits inside a predicate handed to another predicate (chaining into a predicate argument, __viX__, a definition body), how its arguments relate to the enclosing sentence is a property of the receiving predicate which is not defined yet (see the TODO below); the reference is __unknown__.
+  In _a mi dona tcu mian a ze mian za uneko_ the second sentence is unknown.
+- If there is no instance at all, the reference is false.

+Inside a definition, __ze__ refers to the instances of the definition body first, then to the instances of the text before the definition.
+The reference is fixed when the definition is made.

 __zeu__ allows to refer to the __context variable__ used to evaluate the __last instance__ of the predicate word, while __zeiu__ does the same to refer to the latest compound containing this word.

-> TODO: Formalize how anaphora behaves when the last instance was evaluated
+> TODO: Define how the arguments of a predicate handed to another predicate
+> relate to the enclosing sentence (the __projection__ of that argument), so that
+> _ze mian_ in _a mi dona tcu mian_ can refer to one of the cats in the set.
+This
-> multiple times with different values.
-This is related to [donkey anaphora] and
-> is far from trivial to solve.
+> is related to [donkey anaphora] and is far from trivial to solve.

 [donkey anaphora]: https://en.wikipedia.org/wiki/Donkey_sentence